 The NZ Metal Roof and Wall Cladding Code of Practice is a comprehensive design & installation guide, and a recognised related document for Acceptable Solution E2/AS1 of the NZ Building Code.

-The corrugate profile has been used in New Zealand for over 150 years and there has been only one significant change during that period.
-In the 1960s the steel grade used for roof and wall cladding changed from a low-strength steel of 250 MPa to high-strength 550 MPa.
+The corrugated profile has been used in New Zealand for over 150 years and there has been only one significant change during that period.
+In the 1960s the steel grade used for roof and wall cladding changed from low-strength steel (250MPa or G250) to high-strength steel (550 MPa or G550).
 The number of corrugations also changed from 8 to 10.5, which enabled the sheets to be laid either side up, as opposed to over-and-under.

 Mixing the two grades of corrugate profile should be avoided when possible.
 If they are used on the same job, particularly when they are overlapping, the manufacturer should adjust the profile shape to provide an acceptable fit.

 Corrugate cladding is formed with a slightly asymmetrical overlap profile to a capillary barrier.

 The trapezoidal shape provides greater water carrying capacity and provides greater spanning capabilities than corrugate (sinusoidal) profile.
 For nomenclature or description of the parts of the sheeting used in this COP, see 2.4 Product Geometry